hpfield/TeleLabel/binary/README.md

 ### Running Bert on full dataset

 Running inference with Bert will generate a list of labels for a given csv.
 The path to the csv must be specified with the `data_file` argument.
 If no argument is given, this defaults to the test set, which can be used as a reference for formatting data and can be found at `binary/data/test.csv`.
 If you generated the full dataset, as shown in the project root’s README, you can find the csv file in `binary/data/all_samples.csv`.
+To later use the file in the multilabelling phase, you must specify the `output_file` argument and ensure the resulting file is named `all_samples.csv`.

 ```
 cd run
-python bert.py data_file=path/to/data/file.csv
+python bert.py --data_file path/to/data/file.csv --output_file path/to/desired/file/all_samples.csv
 ```